-If you're going somewhere where Internet access is iffy if you're traveling internationally, or going on your honeymoon, for example, or another vacation where it's important to take a real break from work, it's fine to say you're not going to be available.
+If you're going somewhere where Internet access is iffy, if you're traveling internationally, or if you're going on your honeymoon or another vacation where it's important to take a real break from work, it's fine to say you're not going to be available.
 This way, the company can plan on coverage while you're away.

 Plan Email Checks